Abdul Haris Nasution: Death

-Nasution died on 5 September 2000 in Jakarta after suffering a stroke and going into a coma.
-He was buried at the Kalibata Heroes Cemetery, South Jakarta.
+Nasution died on 6 September 2000 in Jakarta after suffering a stroke and going into a coma.
+He was buried at the Kalibata Heroes' Cemetery, South Jakarta.

 Family

-Nasution was married to Johanna Sunarti, with whom he had two daughters, Hendriyanti Sahara and Ade Irma Suryani.
-Ade Irma Suryani died in the 30 September Movement.
-Sunarti died in 2010 aged 87.
-Hendriyanti Sahara died in 2021 aged 69.
+Nasution was married to Johanna Sunarti (1 November 1923 – 20 March 2010), a Surabaya-born humanitarian, with whom he had two daughters, Hendriyanti Sahara (24 February 1952 – 18 June 2021) and Ade Irma Suryani.

 Miscellaneous

-Umar Wirahadikusumah served as Nasution's adjutant from 1946–1947.
+Umar Wirahadikusumah served as Nasution's adjutant from 1946 to 1947.

 The former residence of Nasution at Jl Teuku Umar No 40, Menteng, in central Jakarta has been converted into a museum.

 Honours

-As the Officer in the Indonesian Army (1945-1971), then as Speaker of the People's Consultative Assembly (1966-1972), he has received several Star Decorations, namely:
+As an officer in the Indonesian Army (1945–1971), and then as Speaker of the People's Consultative Assembly (1966–1972), he received several Star Decorations, namely: